sayan1886/blockarraygroup/docs/README.md

 !> **Warning** This is in progress, and may have breaking issues

-:warning: Spelling errors are soon to be fixed, along with new graphics. we are nearing completion and aim for release canidate to be version 2.5
+:warning: Spelling errors are soon to be fixed, along with new graphics. we are nearing completion and aim for release candidate to be version 2.5

 ---